What is Coinomi?

 - Here are examples of platforms that are not HD wallets where you do not control your funds: Coinbase, Binance, Charles Schwab, Chase Bank, etc.

-- Store your recovery phrase in writing somewhere safe.
+- Store your recovery phrase in writing or use durable hardware backup products and keep the backup somewhere safe.
 If it's just stored on your computer, the file may be corrupted, lost, or your computer may break.

-- Never give your recovery phrase or private keys to any third party service unless you know you are on a trusted site.
-Never give your recovery phrase or private keys to any person.
+- Never give your recovery phrase or private keys to any third party.
 Read more about avoiding scams here.

-- Lock your funds with a secure withdrawal password that only you know.
-You can set this in .../settings/set wallet password or during the wallet creation process.
+- Lock your funds with a secure withdrawal password that only you know, or a combination of a password and biometric authentication.
+You can set and change this in the settings of the application, or during the wallet creation process.
+Each wallet can have its own encryption settings, according to its usage.
+Read more about Coinomi's multi-seed support here.

 - Create a second layer of authentication by securing Coinomi with a secure pin or pattern.
-In Android, you can set this in .../settings/screen lock
+In Android and iOS, you can set this in .../settings/screen lock.

 - Activate privacy options to prevent other apps or people from seeing your balances.
 In Android, you can set this in .../settings/privacy